Skip to main content

 Minnesota Sublease Agreement Overview

-In Minnesota, a sublease agreement allows an existing tenant (sublessor) to rent all or part of their rental unit to another person (sublessee) for a portion of the remaining lease term.
-Minnesota Stat. § 504B.145 provides some subletting protections.
-Landlords must act reasonably when considering subletting requests.
+In Minnesota, a sublease agreement allows an existing tenant to rent all or part of their rental unit to another person for a portion of the remaining lease term.
+Minnesota Statute section 504B.145 provides subletting protections and holds that landlords cannot unreasonably withhold consent to sublet when the lease requires their approval.
+This places Minnesota among the states with stronger tenant protections for subletting compared to states where landlord consent rules are entirely lease-driven.

 Allowed with